-During the early Holocene, between 10.0 and 7.80 ka (PZ5), dry forest and Miombo woodlands became increasingly important while rain forest elements retreated, but for the pioneer tree Alchornea (Fig. 6).
-Miombo woodland is nowadays the prevalent vegetation on well drained soils of the main plateau in Angola and other parts of the

-- 15 Zambezian region (White, 1983).
+During the early Holocene, between 10.0 and 7.8 ka (PZ5), dry forest and Miombo woodlands became increasingly important while rain forest elements retreated, but for the pioneer tree Alchornea (Fig. 7).
+Miombo woodland is nowadays the prevalent vegetation on well drained soils of the main plateau in Angola and other parts of the Zambezian region (White 1983).
 The woodlands are dominated by species of Brachystegia, often accompanied by Julbernardia or Isoberlinia (included in the Berlinia-type).
 Associates are Afzelia, Uapaca, and Pericopsis.
-Decline in the representation of most rain forest elements suggest a northward shift of the winter CAB more or less to its modern position.
-The occurrence of Artemisia afra throughout the period and that of - Protea around 8 ka might indicate disturbance of mountainous vegetation.
+Decline in the representation of most rain forest elements suggests a northward shift of the winter CAB more or less to its modern position.
 Mangrove peat erosion increased during Meltwater Pulse 1b around 10 ka (Flemming et al., 1998) and the high total pollen input afterwards is associated with more river discharge.

+The occurrence of Tarchonanthus/Artemisia afra and Protea shortly before 8 ka might indicate disturbance of dry forests vegetation (see below).
+Also the slight increase in the representation of Poaceae and Cyperaceae suggests a forest decline.
+This disturbance is contemporaneous with the "8.2 ka" event, which has been recognised in equatorial West Africa as an intermittent period of reduced Sanaga discharge associated with a reduction of the West African Monsoon (Weldeab et al., 2007b).
-Forest composition changed at 7.8 ka.
-Until 3.7 ka (PZ6) Podocarpus dominates in the mountains and other mountainous elements, such as Olea, are not represented

-(Figs. 4, 6).
-The representation of grasses is minimal indicating that open vegetation had become rare (Fig. 5).
-Dry forests included Adansonia digitata and Lannea (Fig. 6).
-The high representation of Brachystegia, Afzelia, Berlinia-type, and Uapaca suggests a large expansion of the Miombo woodland.
-However, pollen percentages of

-Rhamnaceae, probably from Ziziphus, and spore percentages of Pteris are also raised, indicating increased swamp forest vegetation.
+Afterwards, forest composition changed at 7.8 ka.
+Until 3.7 ka (PZ6) Podocarpus dominates in the mountains and other mountainous elements, such as Olea, are not represented (Figs. 5, 7).
+The representation of grasses is minimal indicating that open vegetation had become rare (Fig. 6).
+Dry forests included Adansonia digitata and Lannea (Fig. 7).
+The high representation of Brachystegia, Afzelia, Berliniatype, and Uapaca suggests a large expansion of the Miombo woodland.
+However, pollen percentages of Rhamnaceae, probably Ziziphus, and spore percentages of Pteris are also raised, indicating increased swamp forest vegetation.
 Among the genus Brachystegia there is one species B. laurentii occurring in wetter types of the rain forest.
-Also among Afzelia, the rain forest species A. africana might be present, but this species occurs nowadays

-5 in the Congolian rain forest only north of the equator (White, 1983).
+Also among Afzelia, the rain forest species A. africana might be present, but its present-day occurrence in the Congolian rain forest is only north of the equator (White, 1983).
 The genus Uapaca includes rain forest species, as well.
-Thus, an alternative explanation to the spreading of Miombo woodland would be the expansion of wetter types of rain forest.
+Thus, an alternative albeit less-likely explanation to the spreading of the Miombo woodland would be the expansion of wetter types of rain forest.
 In both interpretations, savannahs were replaced by closed forest.

 At 3.7 ka, the vegetation drastically changed again.
-The occurrence of Rhizophora pollen grains (Fig. 4) during this period indicates pollen transport from the north as the modern southernmost distribution of mangroves is along the River Longa (10° S, Spalding et al., 1997).
-Supply of Rhizophora pollen through erosion of older mangrove peat strata is less likely, because sea-level did not rise much during this period.
+The occurrence of Rhizophora pollen grains (Fig. 5) during this period indicates marine transport from the north as the modern southernmost distribution of mangroves is along the River Longa (10° S, Spalding et al., 1997).
+Supply of Rhizophora pollen through erosion of older mangrove peat strata is implausible, because global sea-level did not rise much during this period.